Firm Entry and Exit with Unbounded Productivity Growth: Stationary Recursive Equilibrium

-Stronger statements are true when Assumption~\ref{a:dc} holds.
-We show in the proof of Proposition~\ref{p:geoerg} that when Assumption~\ref{a:dc} is in force, the transition kernel $\Pi_p$ is $V$-uniformly ergodic \cite[Chapter~16]{meyn2012markov} for all $p > 0$, implying that the marginal distributions generated by $\Pi_{p}$ converge to its unique stationary distribution at a geometric rate and yielding a range of sample path properties.\footnote{There is a caveat, however.
-As we show in the next section, the productivity distribution $\mu$ and hence the firm size distribution $\mu^*$ have very heavy tails for under realistic firm-level growth dynamics.
-This adds a level of complication to numerics.
-Suitable methods for handling fat tails numerically have been proposed by \cite{gouin2019pareto} in the context of the wealth distribution and similar ideas should be applicable here.}
+One nontrivial issue with the computation in (S3) is that, as shown in the next section, the productivity distribution $\mu_{p^*}$ and hence the firm size distribution $\mu^*$ have very heavy tails for under realistic firm-level growth dynamics.
+This complicates numerics.
+Methods for handling fat tails numerically have been proposed by \cite{gouin2019pareto} in the context of the wealth distribution and similar ideas should be applicable here.

+Figure~\ref{f:fds_hist} shows a histogram of the normalized firm size distribution generated by the model in the setting of Example~\ref{eg:glcd}, with the equilibrium computed according to (S1)--(S5).
+Firm size is measured by log output and the entry distribution is also assumed to be lognormal.
+While the distribution looks lognormal at first approximation, the right hand tail is too heavy.
+In fact the distribution strongly exhibits the characteristics of a Pareto tail, as shown by the rank-size plot in Figure~\ref{f:fds_pareto} (which uses the same data).
+In the next section we prove that the distribution is Pareto-tailed under this specification (which matches Gibrat's law) and a large range of alternative specifications.